menu

 Ames is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Ames have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Ames’s economy is one such example of this.

-Not only is Ames a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Ames is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Ames a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Ames a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Ames is a very ethnically-diverse city.
 The people who call Ames home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ames residents report their race to be White, followed by Asian.
 Important ancestries of people in Ames include German, Irish, English, Norwegian, and Swedish.